xan105/node-ini/README.md

 - Sections shall not be nested.
 - Case sensitive.
 - Empty sections are allowed.
-- Key value can only be a boolean, number, bigint or string.
+- Value can only be a boolean, number, bigint or string.